 A. No. IRX-2 is an investigational (experimental) medicine that has not been approved in any country.
 The INSPIRE study is an important step to be performed to see if IRX-2 is helpful and safe.
-The drugs given with IRX-2 are approved drugs, but they are approved for other uses.
-Their use with IRX-2 is also investigational; it is not known whether or not they will help fight oral cancer, although scientists believe that they may be helpful.

 A. No. Two out of every 3 patients in the study will be treated with IRX-2.
 Patients receiving IRX-2 will be determined randomly (by chance).
 One out of every 3 patients in the study will be treated only with the drugs given with IRX-2.

 A. No. IRX-2 is not approved or commercially available.
 The IRX-2 treatment is available only to people participating in the INSPIRE study or in other studies that may be started in the future.

 A. No. IRX-2 is designed to strengthen your immune system to fight tiny pockets of cancer cells that could remain after surgery.
 For that reason, the initial doses of IRX-2 are given before surgery.
 Subsequent doses of IRX-2 are given after surgery as boosters.